Taxes

 Private appraisers, acting on behalf of financial institutions or agencies, evaluate property according to market conditions on the day they complete the appraisal.
 Municipal assessors determine the property values and conditions at set dates to ensure that all municipal assessments and subsequent taxation have a fair and equal base.

 Contact the tax department (780-929-3306) to review your assessment.
 If necessary, your concerns will be forwarded to our assessor who will contact you directly.
 If the assessor agrees that the original is not accurate, a corrected notice may be issued.
-If the assessor and property owner cannot come to an agreement, the property owner may begin the formal complaint process
+If the assessor and property owner cannot come to an agreement, the property owner may begin the formal complaint process.

 While all Beaumont ratepayers receive an assessment notice in February and a tax notice in May each year, Beaumont approves a Supplementary Assessment Bylaw that provides for a second assessment on properties where improvements have received a final occupancy inspection report in the current year.
 The Supplementary Assessment & Tax Notice will be prorated to reflect only the number of days from which the final occupancy inspection report is issued.